The St.Regis Saadiyat Island Resort, Abu Dhabi

 The month of Ramadan means hotel rates are heavily discounted, but while outside the resort, Ramadan is strictly adhered to, within the resorts you will notice very little difference.

 High summer (July and August) means heavy discounted hotels it’s a great option for a cheap getaway but it will be very very hot and very very humid!

-The St Regis Saadiyat Island's 377 rooms are decorated in a Mediterranean style giving it a real seaside flavor, with lots of turquoise and earthy colors.
-The spacious bedrooms, filled with daylight, are at least 55 square meters in size with large balconies and butler service.
+The St Regis Saadiyat Island's 377 rooms are decorated in a Mediterranean style giving it a real seaside flavour, with lots of turquoise and earthy colours.
+The spacious bedrooms, filled with daylight, are at least 55 square metres in size with large balconies and butler service.
 The hotel is traditional yet contemporary in design with high ceilings and beautiful views of the gulf.

 The hotel has a range of restaurants such as the relaxed seafood offering Turquoiz, which is located on the beach, as well as a number of lounges including the Drawing Room where the famous St Regis afternoon tea is served.

 This is a great choice for families as the Sandcastle Club is fantastic, catering for all age groups in three separate rooms with board games, table tennis, arts and crafts, and a nap area for the wee ones.
 Interconnecting rooms are available and there is even a fun children's pool to explore.

 With Abu Dhabi on its doorstep, guests don't have to spend the whole time relaxing on the beach or by the pool.
 In the city itself, the impressive Sheikh Zayed Grand Mosque is well worth a visit, and for a bit of fun Ferrari World is the ideal place for an adrenaline rush.
 The Saadiyat Beach Golf Club surrounds the hotel and you can even visit the nearby Yas Marina Circuit, location of the Abu Dhabi Grand Prix.